chef/chef-web-docs/content/saas/get_started.md

 knife user create chefadmin --first-name Chef --last-name Admin --email chefadmin@mycompany.com –password securepassword -f chefadmin.pem
 ```

-Copy the new chefadmin.pem file created with this command to the ~/.chef directory before updating the credentials file later in this document.
+Copy the new `chefadmin.pem` file created with this command to the `~/.chef` directory before updating the credentials file later in this document.

 ### Add New User to Organization in CLI

 Associate the created Organization and User to each other.
 Use the [knife org user](https://docs.chef.io/workstation/knife_org/) command to add the user to an organization.
-For example, to add the User named chefadmin to the Organization called myorg:
+For example, to add the User named **chefadmin** to the Organization called **myorg**:

 ```sh
 knife org user add myorg chefadmin